 Many useful tutorials on topics in astronomy can be found on the World Wide Web.

 Higher Level Textbooks

 Dale Ostlie & Bradley Carroll, "An Introduction to Modern Stellar Astrophysics", Addison Wesley (1996), ISBN 0-201-59880-9.
-A more inclusive version by Carroll & Ostlie is also available.
+A more inclusive version, Carroll & Ostlie "An Introduction to Modern Astrophysics," contains material on galaxies and the universe.